 There will be open gym during the summer and early try-outs for Volleyball.

-Please check the Lamar Calendar and the volleyball web-site for exact times and more information.
-Follow Lamar Volleyball on twitter @VolleyballLamar
+Please check the Lamar Calendar and the Volleyball website for exact times and more information.

-Girls and Boys Wrestling Head Coach kvessels@houstonisd.org
+Girls and Boys Wrestling Head Coach Patrick Swoyer patrick.swoyer@houstonisd.org